Genivia/ugrep/README.md

                   Select only those matches that exactly match the whole line, as if the patterns are surrounded by ^ and $.

            --xml  Output file matches in XML.
-If -H, -n, -k, or -b is specified, additional values are output.
+When -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

            -Y, --empty
-                  Permits empty matches.
-By default, empty matches are disabled, unless a pattern begins with `^' or ends with `$'.
-With this option, empty-matching patterns such as x? and x*, match all input, not only lines containing the character `x'.
+                  Empty-matching patterns match all lines.
+Normally, empty matches are not output, unless a pattern begins with `^' or ends with `$'.
+                  With this option, empty-matching patterns, such as x? and x*, match all lines, not only lines with an `x' (enabled by default in grep compatibility mode).

            -y, --any-line, --passthru
                   Any line is output (passthru).
 Non-matching lines are output as